sparkfun/eng_application/Documentation/README.md

 # Resources and Going Further

 Brushing your teeth is not the only method of preventing tooth decay.
-To fight the good fight and protect your teeth, try checking out these additional links by flossing, using mouthwash, and following a nutritious diet:
+To fight the good fight and protect your teeth, try checking out these additional links by flossing, using mouthwash, and following a nutritious diet!

 * [Colgate: How to Floss](https://www.aquafresh.com/oral-hygiene/dental-hygiene/flossing/)